 Between 2000 and 2010, Worcester County’s manufacturing sector was 2.4 times stronger than that of Suffolk County.
 During this same period, scientific research and development grew employment by nearly a third and computer systems design and related services, which includes digital game development, grew by almost half.

-Three distinct growth sectors presenting significant opportunity for job creation and private investment across the Greater Worcester Region: manufacturing, education and healthcare, and professional, scientific, and technical sectors.
+Three distinct growth sectors present significant opportunity for job creation and private investment across the Greater Worcester Region: manufacturing, education and healthcare, and professional, scientific, and technical sectors.

 Manufacturing is no longer the factory production line that once supported the Worcester region’s growth during the Industrial Revolution into the mid-1900s.
-High-tech, clean manufacturing is the way of the future, and it is Worcester’s strongest sector in comparison to Boston.
+High-tech, clean manufacturing is the way of the future, and it is Worcester’s strongest sector in comparison to the Boston area.
 Across Worcester County, 31,279 people were employed in manufacturing in 2010, and nearly 10,000 people were employed in manufacturing in the City of Worcester alone.
 Major manufacturers like Polar Beverages, Saint-Gobain, Waters Corporation, Dell Computers, Jabil, and others dot the region.
 The average annual wage across the sector in Worcester County was $55,879 in 2010.
 Biomanufacturing is growing significantly alongside more traditional manufacturing, and Worcester County is home to 25% of all the state’s biomanufacturing jobs.
-With ample access to land, transportation networks, talent, and innovation assets, the Worcester area is uniquely positioned to realize significant industry growth.
+With ample access to land, transportation networks, talent, and innovation assets, the Worcester area is uniquely positioned to realize significant industry growth in manufacturing.

 Education and Healthcare

 With two major hospitals and eight colleges and universities, education and healthcare is the foundation of the city’s economy and are by far the largest employers in Worcester.
-These sectors grew by more than a third between 2000 and 2010 in the City of Worcester and by 2010 represented the single largest employment base in the City with 28,956 employees and in Worcester County with 71,277 people.
+These sectors grew by more than a third between 2000 and 2010 in the city and by 2010, represented the single largest employment base in the city with 28,956 employees and in Worcester County with 71,277 people.
 Worcester County has experienced astronomical growth in this sector over the last decade and projections suggest continued growth will take place.

 Professional, Scientific and Technical